-Diamond grinding shall be performed with a machine designed specifically for diamond grinding capable of cutting a path at least 3 feet (0.9 m) wide.
-The saw blades shall be 1/8-inch (3-mm) wide with a sufficient number of blades to create grooves between 0.090 and 0.130 inches (2 and 3.5 mm) wide; and peaks and ridges approximately 1/32 inch (1 mm) higher than the bottom of the grinding cut.
+Diamond grinding shall be performed with a machine designed specifically for diamond grinding capable of cutting a path at least 3 feet wide.
+The saw blades shall be 1/8-inch wide with a sufficient number of blades to create grooves between 0.090 and 0.130 inches wide; and peaks and ridges approximately 1/32 inch higher than the bottom of the grinding cut.
 The actual number of blades will be determined by the Contractor and depend on the hardness of the aggregate.
 Equipment or grinding procedures that cause ravels, aggregate fractures, spalls or disturbance to the pavement will not be permitted.
 Contractor shall demonstrate to the RPR that the grinding equipment will produce satisfactory results prior to making corrections to surfaces.
 Grinding will be tapered in all directions to provide smooth transitions to areas not requiring grinding.
 The slurry resulting from the grinding operation shall be continuously removed and the pavement left in a clean condition.
-The Contractor shall apply a surface treatment per FAA Item P-608 or other surface treatment as directed by RPR to all areas that have been subject to grinding.
+The Contractor shall apply a light coat of asphalt emulsion as directed by the RPR.